lhermann/lukashermann.dev/content/writing/why-the-iphone-timer-displays-fake-time.md

 # Checking how the iPhone does it

-So now I was curious how my iPhone solves this conundrum.
+Now I was curious how my iPhone solves this conundrum.
 So I set my iPhone timer to 5s:

 <div class="text-center">
   <figure data-gifpause onclick="gifpause_toggle(event)">